Icinga/icinga2/doc/3-monitoring-basics.md

 ## <a id="dependencies"></a> Dependencies

-Icinga 2 uses host and service [Dependency](9-object-types.md#objecttype-dependency) objects for determinig their network reachability.
+Icinga 2 uses host and service [Dependency](9-object-types.md#objecttype-dependency) objects for determining their network reachability.

 A service can depend on a host, and vice versa.
 A service has an implicit dependency (parent) to its host.
 A host to host dependency acts implicitly